 A salmon caught on the Tay near Dunkeld in 1936, photo courtesy of the Laing Photographic Collection

 Our new River Ericht Catchment Regeneration Initiative has been set up in response to this crisis.
 With a founding group of local angling, environmental and community-led organisations, we want to take a catchment scale approach to reviving this important river system.

-Our core group includes the two principal community anchor organisations in the catchment: Blairgowrie & Rattray Development Trust and Mount Blair Community Development Trust, the two lead organisations for local wild fisheries expertise, the Tay Ghillies Association and Blairgowrie, Rattray and District Angling Association, the catchment’s principle community-led heritage and tourism destination, the Cateran Ecomuseum, Bioregioning Tayside and Palladium, a project developer experienced in creating investment opportunities for public and ethical private finance to work together to help fund and scale up initiatives that restore nature.
+Our core group includes the two principal community anchor organisations in the catchment: Blairgowrie & Rattray Development Trust and Mount Blair Community Development Trust, one of the lead organisations for local wild fisheries expertise, the Tay Ghillies Association, the catchment’s principle community-led heritage and tourism destination, the Cateran Ecomuseum, Bioregioning Tayside and Palladium, a project developer experienced in creating investment opportunities for public and ethical private finance to work together to help fund and scale up initiatives that restore nature.